ryankarlos/aws-dev-associate-cert-prep/README.md

-# aws-dev-associate-cert-prep
+# Preparation Notes for the AWS Developer Assoicate Certification Exam

-Preparation material for the AWS Developer Associate Certification
+Notes collected from a number of resources